oduwsdl/sumgram/README.md

 $ sumgram path/to/collection/of/text/files/
 ```
 ### Python script usage:
 [Command line options](#full-usage) may be activated by setting the argument in the `params` dictionary passed as an argument to `get_top_ngrams()`.
-To set a single or multi-character command line argument, follow the following transformation example:
+To set a single or multi-character command line argument, consider the following transformation example:

 ```
 params = {}